Avoid These Closing Costs with a VA Home Loan

 Technically, discount points aren’t required to be paid to begin with.
 A discount point is a set rate that can be added to your closing costs.
 In return, you’ll receive a lower mortgage rate on your loan.

-There are always two sides of each deal: the buyer and the seller.
+There are always two sides to each deal: the buyer and the seller.
 Why not allow the seller to take on some of the burden?

 This is what concessions do.
 Instead of paying for something or lumping it into your mortgage, you can negotiate to have the seller cover the costs at the closing.
 The concessions cannot exceed 4% of the value of the loan, but every dollar counts when you’re buying a house.